wp-plugins/memphis-documents-library/readme.txt

 * *Bug* - Fixed a bug when creating categories a null category would be created that could not be delete.
 * *Bug* - Fixed the XSS (Cross Site Scripting) issues root cause was using $_REQUEST inside a form.
 * *Bug* - Fixed the sercuirty vulnerabilities known as LFI/RFI, which stands for Local or Remote File Inclusion.
+* *Bug* - Fixed bug which didn't allow for viewing sub categories when using mdocs short codes.
+This short code currently only works on main categories you can't target a subcategory to display.

 = Memphis Documents Library Features =